 Step 1: Plan the operation including heights, operational volume and apply a 1:1 buffer.
-Ensure that the flight route is < 5,000 ft AMSL.
-The flight area must include an area for an RPA issue called a contingency area.
+Ensure that the flight route is clear of the approach and departure paths unless the aerodrome is closed.
+Flight area must include an area for an RPA issue called a contingency area.